-- DogWatch Inc. provides a two (2) year limited warranty from the date of purchase on both parts and labor for the transmitter and receiver. - DogWatch Inc. provides a one (1) year warranty from the date of purchase on parts and labor for batteries. - Accessories such as chargers and splitter cables carry a one (1) year warranty. - Warranty does not cover repairs or replacement due to misuse by the owner or dog, improper maintenance or lost units. - The transmitters are "water resistant," not "water-proof," and are not covered under warranty for water-related damage or malfunction. - The warranty is void if the unit has been altered or an unauthorized person has attempted repair work. - Warranty is non-transferrable.
+- DogWatch Inc. provides a two (2) year limited warranty from the date of purchase on both parts and labor for the transmitter and receiver. - DogWatch Inc. provides a one (1) year warranty from the date of purchase on parts and labor for batteries and on accessories such as chargers and splitter cables. - Warranty does not cover repairs or replacement due to misuse by the owner or dog, improper maintenance or lost units. - The transmitters are "water resistant," not "water-proof," and are not covered under warranty for water-related damage or malfunction. - The warranty is void if the unit has been altered or an unauthorized person has attempted repair work. - Warranty is non-transferrable.